benlansdell/ethome/README.md

 3. Run `conda activate ethome`
 3. And finally `pip install ethome-ml`

+With both install methods, you may want to also install `tensorflow` if you want to use the CNN features for a resident-intruder setup.

 ## Quickstart

 It's easiest to start with an NWB file, which has metadata already connected to the pose data.